const-ae/lemur/README.md

 compositional shifts (for example, if one cell type disappears).
 The problem is that the initial linear regression step, which centers the conditions relative to each other, overcorrects and introduces a consistent shift in the latent space.
-I am currently trying to develop a generic solution for this problem, but until this is implemented, you can manually fix the regression coefficients:
+You can either use `align_by_grouping` / `align_harmony` to correct for this effect or manually fix the regression coefficient to zero:

 ``` r
 fit <- lemur(sce, design = ~ patient_id + condition, n_embedding = 15, linear_coefficient_estimator = "zero")